return42/sphkerneldoc/doc/books/writing-an-alsa-driver/buffer-and-memory.rst

 Vmalloc'ed Buffers
 ==================

-It's possible to use a buffer allocated via ``vmalloc``, for example, for an intermediate buffer.
+It's possible to use a buffer allocated via :c:func:`vmalloc()`, for example, for an intermediate buffer.
 Since the allocated pages are not contiguous, you need to set the ``page`` callback to obtain the physical address at every offset.